melukl, v.t.transport; move (residence, etc.); hit; hit or smash into or against.

 More Examples:

-> What is my name?
+> What is his or her name?

 Search for another word: